EVORA-project/evora-ontology/models/docs/clinicalInformation.md

 # Slot: clinical information (clinicalInformation)

-_Details about the clinical aspects of the pathogen, including symptoms, severity, treatment protocols, and patient outcomes_
+_Details about the clinical aspects of the pathogen, including symptoms, severity, treatment protocols, and patient outcomes._